Skip to main content

-What Even Are API Keys?
+What Are API Keys?

 API keys are how developers access AI models directly.
 Instead of using ChatGPT's consumer interface, you connect straight to the provider's API and pay only for what you use.